mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 Clusters of Compute Canada are shared with researchers across all the country.
 Allocations
-are given by Compute Canada to selected research groups to ensure to a minimal amount of computational ressources throughout the year.
+are given by Compute Canada to selected research groups to ensure to a minimal amount of computational resources throughout the year.

 Depending on your affiliation, you will have access to different allocations.
-If you are a student at UdeM, you can have access to the ``rrg-bengioy-ad`` allocation described below.
+If you are a student at University of Montreal, you can have access to the ``rrg-bengioy-ad`` allocation described below.
 For students from other universities, you should ask your advisor to know which allocations you could have access to.

 From Compute Canada's documentation;
 `An allocation is an amount of resources that a research group can target for use for a period of time, usually a year.`